 Seagate no longer to seem to opt for the traditional Barracuda 7200.5, 7200.6, 7200.7 etc. markings on the Drive.
 It’s just simply a Barracuda now.
 This might be because the last series they made with such markings were the 7200.12 series, and perhaps they did not want to tempt fate with “.13” series, especially given some of the reliability issues in the .11 & .12 hard disk drives.

-So how do they keep squeezing more and more data into the same physical space.
-Read on regarding one of latest technologies:
+So how do they keep squeezing more and more data into the same physical space?
+Read on regarding one of the latest technologies: